cqchien/entionary-frontend/knowledge/React Hook/intro.md

-# Sơ lược về React Hooks
+# React Hooks

-Trước khi có Hooks thì viết React như thế nào?

-* Class components (Stateful components): là những component được viết bằng class, chúng được cung cấp rất nhiều các tính năng như State, Lifecycle, refs, …
-* Functional components (Stateless components): là những component được viết như một function của JS, chỉ nhận vào dữ liệu thông qua props và render nó ra.
-Chúng không có State, Lifecycle và cũng không hỗ trợ refs.

-React Hooks ra đời với nhiệm vụ hỗ trợ chúng ta **viết một functional component có đầy đủ các tính năng như một class component ** thông qua các hooks
+Before Hooks, how to write with React?

+- **Class components (Stateful components)**: are components written in class, they are provided with a lot of features such as State, Lifecycle, refs, ...
+- **Functional components (Stateless components)**: are components written as a function of JS, only receiving data through props and rendering it.
+They do not have State, Lifecycle and also do not support refs.

+React Hooks was created with the task of helping us **write a functional component with all the features like a class component** through hooks.

+**So, Why you should use Hooks**
+- Code component is much more concise and easy to understand than using class
+- Full-feature as class component
+- Enjoy the benefits of functional components such as the ease of testing a function (taking input and returning results).
+- Getting rid of the "this" keyword is often confusing when using classes.
+- No need to rewrite old component classes.
+New components should be written with hooks.
+- React Hooks are only used in functional components.
+- Easily customize hooks as you like for each different business logic.

+## 1. useState()